pradeep3sep/interviewquestion/README JavaScript.md

 obj1.showName.call(obj2); // Jc precedence of Rule 2) Call method > Rule 3) method in object
 ```

-Rule 6) arrow function :- arrow function does not create its own execution context

-inherits "this" from its outer function.
+Rule 6) arrow function :- arrow function does not create its own execution context, inherits "this" from its outer function.

   - case 1:- arrow function without any parent function
   ```js